francoispqt/onelog/README.md

 [![codecov](https://codecov.io/gh/francoispqt/onelog/branch/master/graph/badge.svg)](https://codecov.io/gh/francoispqt/onelog)
 [![Go Report Card](https://goreportcard.com/badge/github.com/francoispqt/onelog)](https://goreportcard.com/report/github.com/francoispqt/onelog)

-# onelog
+# Onelog

-onelog is a dead simple but very efficient JSON logger.
+Onelog is a dead simple but very efficient JSON logger.
 It is one of the fastest JSON logger out there and the fastest when logging extra fields.
 Also, it is one of the logger with the lowest allocation.

 It gives more control over log levels enabled by using bitwise operation for setting levels on a logger.